mariangle/Hydac/README.md

 # Hydac
-This is our first project and we collaborated with HYDAC on a case to develop a check-in check-out system for the company's employees.
-The primary  focus was system development as well as basic OOP in C#.
-The console application had  to have good structure and be able to convert data.
-We also persisted data in a textfile.
+For our first semester project, we worked with HYDAC on a case to create a check-in check-out system for their employees.
+We focused on developing the system using basic OOP principles in C#.
+The application is a simple console program with a straightforward structure, capable of converting and persisting data in a text file.